saumyasingh9/My-AWS-DevOp-Project/README.md

 # My-AWS-DevOp-Project

-## City Direction Web App Deployment on AWS
+## City Direction Web App Deployment on AWS using CI/CD

 Welcome to the **City Direction Web App Deployment** project repository!
 This project demonstrates how to deploy a **static web application** that provides directions between cities using **AWS DevOps services**.